 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 There are many bird monitoring projects that are conducted throughout Kenosha County.
-Most notably are the grassland bird surveys (2 per year), marsh monitoring (2 per year), Black Tern survey, Crane count (2 per year), Upland Sandpiper survey, and breeding bird surveys that they participate in annually.
+Most notably are the grassland bird surveys (two per year), marsh monitoring (two per year), Black Tern survey, Crane count (two per year), Upland Sandpiper survey, and breeding bird surveys that they participate in annually.
 Bong Recreation Area has an extensive cavity-nesting songbird monitoring program with 75 boxes and the Hoy Audubon monitors several birding trails.
 In addition, there is also the Bluebird box, Purple Martin box, Wood Duck box, and Kestrel box monitoring conducted throughout the County.

 2019 Kenosha County Parks fledge counts:

 Petrifying Springs Park: 14 Tree Swallows & 49 Bluebirds